IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

 5. Clean up the deprecated Docker Desktop entries if present (for example, "credsStore": "desktop") in `$HOME/.docker/config.json`.

-For more information about Colima configuration and troubleshooting, see the [Colima documentation](https://github.com/abiosoft/colima).
+For more information about Colima configuration and troubleshooting, see [Colima documentation](https://github.com/abiosoft/colima).

-## Repairing a Corrupted Colima VM (macOS)
+## Repairing a corrupted Colima VM (macOS)

 **Problem**: Colima VM fails to start due to corrupted VM or disk issues.